linuxdroid/linuxdroid-apt-repo/README.rst

     --use-hard-links  use hard links instead of copying deb files.
 Will not work on an android device

-When using outside Termux (the script should work on most Linux distributions), install with ``pip3 install termux-apt-repo``.
+When using outside Linuxdroid (the script should work on most Linux distributions), install with ``pip3 install linuxdroid-apt-repo``.

 All the .deb files in the first directory will be published to a newly created APT repository in the second directory (which will be deleted if